ericfortis/final-cut-pro-scene-detect/README.md

 brew install fcpscene
 ```

-That will install two programs, they do the same thing, but the command-line one
+That will install two programs.
+They do the same thing, but with the
-supports batch processing.
+command-line one you can batch process.
 - `fcpscene-gui` graphical user interface
 - `fcpscene` command-line